 Our overall opinion is that this is a great device.
 Just like the Pocket 3+, it performs well with consoles under Gamecube, it has a lovely bright screen, great ergonomics and strong battery life.
 But that said, I don’t think it’s worth buying one if you already have the Pocket 3+; it’s just too similar and the analogue sliders just aren’t for me.

 This is targeting clamshell fans who want an easy to setup Android Handheld Emulator under $180, there’s more powerful devices on the market at around the same price for example the RG405M and that has a metal shell and from our experience slightly better performance, even if it has the same specs.

 So it’s come in a little late to the party and prices itself in an area where competition is high, so i’ll leave it with you.

-Is the Retroid Pocket Flip the best affordable clamshell retro handheld so far, yeah I would say so, but is it the best retro handheld for $200, far from it.
+Is the Retroid Pocket Flip the best affordable clamshell retro handheld so far?
+Yeah I would say so,

 This article may contain affiliate links.
 If you use these links to purchase an item we may earn a commission.
 Thank you for your support.